VEGOILS-Palm oil declines on subdued China data, MPOB report awaited

 SINGAPORE, Nov 9 (Reuters) -

-Malaysian palm oil futures fell on Thursday as market participants awaited key official domestic supply and demand data due on Friday.
+Malaysian palm oil futures fell on Thursday on signs of deflation in China, while the market awaited key official domestic supply and demand data for further direction.

 The benchmark palm oil contract